 The takeaway after watching the film came to me immediately:

 “Andre the Giant is the last thing I want people to think about when they think about or hear the word acromegaly.”

 “Here I was watching someone with a debilitating disease that I know all too well and have, unfortunately, first-hand experience with, and all I could see was a sad, tortured freak of nature, far, very far from the reality of the thousands of people that deal with the disease.
 It was unfortunate, in my opinion, that acromegaly was even mentioned in the documentary, albeit late in the program, which concluded with a mention about the inevitability of his fate when he died at age 46 of a heart attack.”

 Let me try to explain what I mean.
-When all people see are extreme cases, it makes them think this could never happen to them and they ignore it.
-Personally, I can’t remember what I felt about acromegaly before I was diagnosed other than the connection to Andre or Jaws, the James Bond villain.
-It was so far from the possibility of ever happening to me, or so I thought, the disease didn’t register even for a nanosecond.
+When all people see are extreme cases, they think this could never happen to them, and they ignore it.
+I can’t remember what I knew or felt about acromegaly before I was diagnosed.
+But the possibility of having what Andre The Giant had was so far from a possibility, or so I thought, the disease didn’t register even for a nanosecond.